kubernetes-sigs/kubespray/README.md

 ### Vagrant

-   For Vagrant we need to install python dependencies for provisioning tasks Check if Python and pip are installed:
+   For Vagrant we need to install python dependencies for provisioning tasks.
+   Check if Python and pip are installed:
 ```sh
 python -v && pip -v